 How to Maintain Your Credit

-You know you have to make loan or credit card payments on time to keep a high credit score, but did you know that you’ll lose points if you use more than about 25 percent of your credit limit?
-FICO’s latest version, FICO Score 10, will assess your credit over the past two years or more.
+You know you have to make loan or credit card payments on time to keep a high credit score, but did you know that you’ll lose points if you use more than about 25 to 30 percent of your credit limit?
+FICO’s latest version, FICO Score 10 T, will assess your credit over the past two years or more.
 The changes to the formula “intend to more adequately measure the risk of default.
 It is now even more important for consumers to keep credit card and personal loan debts low,” says Brobeck.
-Starting this summer, you may see two scores on your FICO credit report: one based off the new formula and the other from a past version.
+You may see two scores on your FICO credit report: one based off the new formula and the other from a past version.
 Similarly, VantageScore also includes two years or more of your credit history in its formula.

 Smart Tip: If you do max out your credit, but you pay everything off in full as soon as a payment is due, wait a month or two for your credit score to rebound before applying for any other loans, says Danielle Place of VantageScore, one of the two credit-scoring agencies.